jharwell/fordyca/README.md

         cmake ..
         make

-## Notes

-- ARGoS cannot run under Qt5 with multiple threads without segfaulting, so make sure the threadcount is always 0 or 1.
+# Troubleshooting

+- If you are having trouble building, try updating the cmake submodule:

+        git submodule update

+  If the problem perists, open an issue.

+- If you are getting a segfault when running ARGoS, verify that if you are running with Qt visualizations that the threadcount is 0 (Qt5 cannot run with multiple threads without segfaulting).

 ## Contributing